Gatdor/Application-programming-/README.md

 ## Summary

 This repository provides a range of C# code examples that illustrate essential programming concepts, from basic operations and string handling to advanced features like abstraction, interfaces, and different project design approaches.
-Use these examples as a reference to enhance your understanding and apply these concepts in your own projects.

-Feel free to explore, modify, and expand upon these examples as needed.
-Happy coding!